 Eve Street to the north

 Washington Avenue and Toledano Street to the east

 Jefferson Avenue, South Rocheblave Street, Nashville Avenue, and Octavia Street to the west

-Our organization is managed by 2 Co-executive Directors and a Board of Commissioners who are publicly elected.
+Our organization is managed by 2 Co-Directors and a Board of Commissioners who are publicly elected.
 Board members represent three distinct subgroups within Broadmoor, identified as A, B, and C. Since 2010, Broadmoor residents have consistently voted in favor of tax funding that supports our organization’s general operating needs and quality of life programs.

 The Broadmoor Board of Commissioners meets from 6:00–7:30 pm on the second Thursday of every month.
 Email firstname.lastname@example.org for board service information.